cycle/docs/intro/cli.md

 # Using Console Toolkit
 You can install Cycle using Console toolkit for quick integrations.
+This tutorial assumes that your entity codebase is located in
+`src/` directory and accessible by Composer Autoloader.

 ## Install
 To install Console Toolkit: